 Enter the cost of educational assistance provided where the contract is between you and the provider of the benefit.
 Include the value of scholarships awarded to children because of their parents’ employment.
 Do not include relevant payments for qualifying retraining courses (as defined by Section 311, ITEPA 2003).

-Read chapter 18 of the 480 expenses and benefits guide for further information.
+Read chapter 18 of booklet 480 - an expenses and benefits guide for further information.

 Non-qualifying relocation benefits and expenses payments

 Read paragraph 32 in part 5 of the Class 1A National Insurance contributions on benefits in kind (CWG5) guide for further information.

 Enter all relocation benefits (cost to you as the employer less anything paid towards the cost by the employee), which are: